Silas Harlan

-Following his death, Silas' fiancé, Sarah Caldwell, married his brother James and was the grandmother of U.S. Supreme Court Justice John Marshall Harlan.
+Following his death, Silas' fiancée, Sarah Caldwell, married his brother James and was the grandmother of U.S. Supreme Court Justice John Marshall Harlan.

 Harlan County, Kentucky is named in honor of Silas Harlan.

 Kentucky Settlement

 Silas and his brother, James, accompanied James Harrod in founding Harrodstown, the oldest permanent white settlement in Kentucky, in May 1774 and is listed as a town resident in a census between December 1777 and October 1778, along with Squire Boone, younger brother to famous pioneer Daniel Boone.
 As a member of the Committee for the Defense of West Fincastle in 1776, Silas supported making Kentucky a county of Virginia rather than an independent state under the Transylvania Company, as did George Rogers Clark.

 In 1778, Silas, with the help of his uncle, Jacob, and his brother, James, founded "Harlan's Station", a log stockade on the Salt River near Danville, about seven miles above Harrodsburg.